fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/07_functions/05_references.md

 ## passing references

-References keep the ordinary type semantics, but work like pointers.
+References are just hidden pointers but keep the same syntax as regular objects.
+Because of their restrictions, they can sometimes be optimized better than plain pointers.

 ```c++
 #include <iostream>